hirrolot/metalang99/README.md

 }
 ```

-As you can see, advanced metaprogramming with Metalang99 allows to drastically improve quality of your code -- make it safer, cleaner, and more maintainable.
+The key point of Metalang99 is to reify informal patterns into utterly formal programmatic abstractions, thereby improving the quality of your code -- making it safer, cleaner, and more maintainable.

 Looks interesting?
 Check out the [motivational post] for more information.